nboldhq/docs/contents/45-connected-apps/40 Salesforce Account Management.md

 ---
 # Key Account Management with Salesforce

-Key Account Solution allows to collaborate on accounts and all related deals from a single workspace, with pre-built content, record information in the team, CRM updates, and more.
+Key Account Solution allows collaborating on accounts and all related deals from a single workspace, with pre-built content, record information in the team, CRM updates, and more.

 The main capabilities are: